SpeechTherapy.org › Find a Speech Therapist

 Is online speech therapy as effective as in-person therapy?

-Research supports the effectiveness of teletherapy for most communication goals — including language therapy, fluency, voice, articulation, and caregiver coaching.
+Research supports the effectiveness of teletherapy for most communication goals including language therapy, fluency, voice, articulation, and caregiver coaching.
 It works best when families are actively involved and sessions are consistent.
-Teletherapy is particularly valuable when local options are limited or wait lists are long.
 Some goals — particularly certain feeding and swallowing assessments — are better addressed in person.
-Ask your SLP whether teletherapy is appropriate for your specific needs.

 Are you looking for speech therapy in Australia?